By Brian Hymas | 35-Year Treasure Valley Native | Boise Real Estate Agent

 Frequently Asked Questions

-Is Boise Idaho cheap to live in?
 Relative to California, Washington, Oregon, Colorado, and the Northeast — yes, meaningfully so.
-Relative to what Boise was five years ago — less so than it used to be.
+Relative to what Boise was five years ago — less so.
 Home prices have risen significantly, but property taxes, utilities, and everyday costs remain lower than comparable metros.
+The structural advantages haven’t changed; the housing cost advantage has narrowed.

-What is the average cost of living in Boise Idaho?
-For a family of four in a median-priced home ($400,000–$500,000): mortgage payment, property taxes, utilities, and basic expenses typically run $3,500–$5,500/month depending on the home and lifestyle.
-This is significantly less than equivalent living in California or Seattle.
+For a family of four in a median-priced home ($400,000–$500,000) as of 2025–2026: mortgage, property taxes, utilities, and core expenses typically run $4,400–$5,500/month depending on the home, neighborhood, and lifestyle.
+This is significantly less than equivalent living in California or Seattle, where the same lifestyle runs $7,500–$11,000+/month.

-How much do you need to earn to live comfortably in Boise Idaho?
-A household income of $80,000–$100,000 supports a comfortable middle-class lifestyle — homeownership, activities, savings. $60,000–$70,000 is workable with some budget discipline.
-Under $50,000 as a single income is tight with housing prices where they are.
+A household income of $85,000–$100,000 supports a comfortable middle-class lifestyle — homeownership, activities, savings, and vacations. $65,000–$75,000 is workable with budget discipline.
+Under $50,000 as a single income is tight given where home prices are. $120,000+ opens up Eagle and premium North Meridian neighborhoods comfortably.

-Are property taxes high in Boise Idaho?
-No. Idaho property taxes are among the lowest in the western United States.
-Most homeowners in the Treasure Valley pay $2,000–$5,000/year in property taxes — a fraction of what Texas, California, or New Jersey homeowners pay on comparable home values.
+No — Idaho property taxes are among the lowest in the western United States.
+The homeowner’s exemption removes the first $125,000 of assessed value from taxation for primary residences.
+Most Treasure Valley homeowners pay $2,000–$5,000/year — a fraction of what Texas, California, or New Jersey homeowners pay on comparable home values.

-What are utilities like in Boise Idaho?
 Low.
-Combined monthly utilities (electric, gas, internet, water/sewer/trash) typically run $180–$220/month for a family of four in a standard home.
-In many HOA communities, irrigation water is included in the HOA fee.
+Combined monthly utilities (electric, gas, internet, water/sewer/trash) typically run $180–$220/month for a family of four.
+In most HOA communities, lawn irrigation water is included in the HOA fee — you’re not paying a separate summer water bill to keep your grass green.

 Ready to See the Numbers on a Specific Home?